 Your body is your greatest ally, and it’s critical to take care of it and treat it with respect.

-This past weekend, my 17-year-old cousin, who was visiting from out of town, went into septic shock and ended up in the ICU.
+This past weekend, a person I know went into septic shock and ended up in the ICU.
 When an infection broke out, her body was not strong enough to fight it.
 Everything is okay now, but it was scary for a while.

 This event reminded me of my life in January 2013, when I experienced a serious illness episode that changed me forever.